Find out whether fashion retailer Next had a Merry Christmas

 It blamed the gloomier profit outlook for the current year on higher sales of seasonal products, such as personalised gifts and beauty products, which have a lower profit margin than its clothing ranges.

-The group also said it faced higher operational costs on online sales.
+The group – which has stores in Colchester, Ipswich, Bury St Edmunds, Lowestoft, Braintree, Norwich, Great Yarmouth and King’s Lynn – also said it faced higher operational costs on online sales.

 Shares rose 6% as the group shrugged off fears of a festive sales washout.